 For a long time, the old scorecard made perfect sense.
 Organizations rewarded people who stayed in their lane, delivered consistently, and had the answers.
 Specialized knowledge and reliable execution were hard to replicate — and they were the backbone of how companies operated.

 But that world is disappearing.
 McKinsey’s Global Institute estimates that technologies available today could automate activities representing 57% of U.S. work hours.
 Execution at scale is being handed off.
 The people who built their identity around mastering a process are the ones most likely to feel blindsided.
-And not because they failed, but because the ground moved underneath them in a way we couldn’t have predicted.

 The Capabilities AI Can't Replicate